 8 Tools You Must Know for Estate Planning in Singapore

-In Singapore, estate duties or “inheritance tax” is not payable for persons dying after 15 February 2008.
+In Singapore, estate duties or “inheritance tax” is not payable for persons dying on and after 15 February 2008.
 You therefore don’t have to worry about planning your estate in such a way as to try and limit the amount of estate duties payable.

 1. Wills and Testamentary Trusts

 Wills contain instructions on how a person’s estate should be distributed after his death.
 Here are some key considerations in drafting a will:

 - Selecting your beneficiaries (including reserve beneficiaries, in the event of simultaneous death); and

 - Selecting your executors and/or trustees;

 Some of these considerations are discussed in more detail below.

 The will need not specify every single one of the assets owned by the person making the will.
 In most cases, a general clause will distribute all property, movable and immovable and wherever situated.
 Care must be taken in the distribution of immovable property in other countries as they may not recognise the probate (i.e. the proving of a will’s validity) obtained in Singapore.

 Executors are persons who must present the will to the court to obtain probate.
 Trustees are persons appointed to distribute the estate based on the instructions in the will.
 Executors and trustees are usually the same persons for reasons of convenience, and can also be beneficiaries of the will.